espocrm/documentation/development/api.md

 ## Relationships

-Note: You can obtain the list of *relationship* names at Administration > Entity Manager > click relationships of a specific entity type.
+Note: You can obtain the list of *relationship* names at Administration > Entity Manager > click relationships on a specific entity type > 4th column.

 #### List Related Entities